dabrain34/DabrainDocs/Blog/gst-build/cross-building-with-gst-build.md

 #### Cross file generated with generate-cross-file.py

-Below the cross file used to build for `aarch64`, this file has been generated with this [helper script](https://github.com/dabrain34/gstreamer-toolkit/blob/master/gst-build-helper/generate-cross-file.py) allowing to generated the cross file for other target as well.
+Below the cross file used to build for aarch64, this file has been generated with this [helper script](https://github.com/dabrain34/gstreamer-toolkit/blob/master/gst-build-helper/generate-cross-file.py) allowing to generated the cross file for other target as well.
-As you can see, here, we don't use a dedicated *rootfs* because `gst-build` will build all that we need for the GStreamer essentials (including libffi, glib etc.).
+As you can see, here, we don't use a dedicated *rootfs* because gst-build will build all that we need for the GStreamer essentials (including libffi, glib etc.).

 ```
 # ./generate-cross-file.py